Returns the nth ancestor directory of a given path.

 #> /home/user/projects

-# this will give an error
+# not enough levels; this will give an error

 try(parent_dir("/home/user", levels = 4, extract_full = TRUE))